Stuyk/altv-os-auth/README.md

 This repository provides an easy way to authenticate users into your database through the alt:V event emitters.
 Which basically means... put data in get data out in your other resources.
 This provides a simple decoupled method to authenticate your users and get an identifier through other events.

+If you're looking for a Discord login system where you **do not** store emails, passwords, etc. Try out the [alt:V Discord Auth](https://github.com/Stuyk/altv-discord-auth) solution.

 # Quick Install (alt:V Resource Installer)

 ```sh